Demeter29/votc_docs/installation.md

 ### Requirements

-The application is not compatible with cloud gaming services that do not forward clipboards.
+The application is not compatible with cloud gaming services that do not forward clipboards like Geforce Now.